MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/talent-reporting-options.md

 **Long-term solution:**

-Additional PowerBI options will be available and more date/entities will be part of the CDS (Common Data Service).
+Additional PowerBI options will be available and more date/entities will be part of the CDS.